ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 If you need more help, or would like to explore further, make sure to follow the links below too!

 <h2>Extension Task</h2>
+You don't need to complete this to move on, but feel free to be get creative!
 <blockquote>If you haven't already, change the colour of the background, snake and apple using the <a href="https://processing.org/reference/background_.html" target="_blank">background</a> and <a href="https://processing.org/reference/fill_.html" target="_blank">fill</a> commands.
 Feel free to also remove the "noStroke" command, and change the outline colour of the snake and apple using the <a href="https://processing.org/reference/stroke_.html" target="_blank">stroke</a> command, which works in the same way as fill!</blockquote>

 <br>